-19.1 It is recommended that the application be delegated to the Planning Manager for approval, following consideration of outstanding consultations, resolution of affordable housing and sustainable drainage matters, finalising of conditions and satisfactory completion of a Section 106 Agreement.
+19.1 Delegate to the Planning Manager for approval, following consideration of outstanding consultations, resolution of sustainable drainage matters, finalising of conditions and satisfactory completion of a Section 106 Agreement.

 20.0 PART D: CONDITIONS

 The main heads for proposed conditions are set out below but the final conditions and their wording is to be determined by the Planning Manager following the receipt of outstanding consultations and prior to final determination.